quishqa/siem/README.md

-# siem: SImplied Emission Model
+# siem: SImplified Emission Model

 This is the SImplified Emission Model.
 It is a python package to create the emission